FnrDev/slash-commands/README.md

     "serverID": "YOUR_SERVER_ID"
 }
 ```
-### If you need to create more commands just create new file in commands file with following example in other commands
+### If you need to create more commands just create new file in commands file with following example in other commands.

 ### If you need help you can contact me in discord `Fnr#0017`